 The literature search conducted at the City of Saint Paul and the Minnesota State Historic Preservation Office identified previous cultural resource surveys in the project area and suggested appropriate historic contexts for property evaluation.

-The primary previous survey work for this area was conducted in 1981-83 as part of the Historic Sites Survey of Saint Paul and Ramsey County.
+The primary previous survey work for this area was conducted in 1982-83 as part of the Historic Sites Survey of Saint Paul and Ramsey County.
 The study was prepared for the City of Saint Paul and the Ramsey County Historical Society.
-A total of 65 properties were identified within the present study area (Figure 1).
+A total of 65 properties were identified within the present study area.

 The Historic Sites Survey of Saint Paul and Ramsey County studied Merriam Park as part of District 13, which extended to Summit Avenue on the south and Lexington Avenue on the east.
 Among the findings were that some of the oldest houses in that broad area were concentrated in the current Merriam Park study area, and that the "block after block of simple, box-like, Colonial Revival style houses built close to one another in the eastern and central parts of this district were distinctive."
 The study recommended two properties as eligible for local designation, and ten others as "additional sites of major significance."
+Two properties, the Charles Thompson Memorial Hall (1916) and the Triune Masonic Temple (1910) are listed in the National Register of Historic Places.

 Table 1 includes previously inventoried Architecture-History properties within the study area.
-During the thirty-six-year period following the historic sites survey there have been a number of changes to the area.
+During the thirty-six-year period following the historic sites survey, there have been a number of changes to the area.
 Major clearance of properties along St. Anthony and Prior Avenues was completed prior to the survey, however.
-Most notably, the Henry Hale Branch Library at 1831 Marshall (1930) was razed in 1992 and replaced with the current library, and several residential properties on Iglehart and Marshall Avenues have been razed or moved for multiple-family construction.
+Most notably, the Henry Hale Branch Library at 1831 Marshall (1930) was razed in 1992 and replaced with the current structure, and several residential properties on Iglehart and Marshall Avenues have been razed or moved for multiple-family construction.
 Since the 1983 survey, many properties have been restored to their original appearance, and many others have been well maintained, while some have diminished historic integrity due to siding, window, and other alterations.